rijusougata13/StrangerChat/README.md

 # StrangerChat

 ## Description
 A web app chat with random people.
-You can connect random people who is online and looking to connect.
+You can connect with random people who are online and looking to connect.

 ## How to start
 - fork the repo and clone in your machine